-Brian Pagels is a seasoned strategist and communications professional with more than a decade of experience as a consultant for influential organizations.
-He has designed multi-channel campaigns for the Robert Wood Johnson Foundation that led to hundreds of press clips, helped the Brady Campaign increase end-of-year fundraising, and co-produced a local music festival that was featured on NPR and the Washington Post.
+Earlier in his career he designed multi-channel campaigns to disseminate research for the Robert Wood Johnson Foundation that led to hundreds of press clips, helped the Brady Campaign significantly increase end-of-year fundraising in only six weeks, and co-produced a music festival that was featured on NPR and the Washington Post.

 Immediately prior to starting his own business in 2016, Brian served as Chief Impact Officer & Director of Data Services at Forum One, a digital agency that works for mission-focused organizations.
 In this role Brian helped nonprofits, foundations, and government agencies measure the impact of their digital efforts and explore opportunities to manage, visualize, and share data more effectively.
 In 2016, he conducted an original research study on nonprofit communications effectiveness and wrote the corresponding white paper Do Your Communications Efforts Measure Up?: Measuring the Impact of Nonprofit Communications.